skaya/angular-on-rails/README.md

 ```

 ### Proxy server
 To use Rails and Node servers together, a proxy server should be created.
-So, technically we need to run two servers (Backend and Frontend) and then proxy all Backend calls to the Backend server but on another port.
+Technically, we need to run two servers (Backend and Frontend) and then proxy all Backend calls to the Backend server but on another port.
 The same should be done for Frontend calls.
 The following `http-proxy.js` script does that:
 ``` js
 var http = require('http');
 var httpProxy = require('http-proxy');